 - White blood cells (WBCs).
 These help to fight infections.
 If you have high WBC levels, it tells your doctor you have inflammation or infection somewhere in your body.
 If it’s low, you could be at risk for infection.
 The normal range is 4,500 to 10,000 cells per microliter (cells/mcL).
 (A microliter is a very tiny amount – one millionth of a liter).

-- Hb or Hbg (hemoglobin).
+- Hb or Hgb (hemoglobin).
 This is the protein in your blood that holds the oxygen.
-The normal range for men is 14 to 17 grams per deciliter (gm/dL); for women it’s 12 to 15 gm/dL.
+The normal range for men is 14 to 17.5 grams per deciliter (gm/dL); for women it’s 12.3 to 15.3 gm/dL.

 - Hct (hematocrit).
-How much of your blood is red blood cells.
+This value provides information about how much of your blood is comprised of red blood cells.
 A low score on the range scale may be a sign that you have too little iron, the mineral that helps produce red blood cells.
 A high score could mean you’re dehydrated or have another condition.
-The normal range for men is between 41% and 50%.
-For women the range is between 36% and 44%.
+The normal range for men is between 41.5% and 50.4%.
+For women the range is between 36.9% and 44.6%.

 - MCV (mean corpuscular volume).
 This is the average size of your red blood cells.
-If they’re bigger than normal, your MCV score goes up.
-That could indicate low vitamin B12 or folate levels.
+If they’re bigger than normal, your MCV goes up.
+That could happen if you have low vitamin B12 or folate levels.
 If your red blood cells are smaller, you could have a type of anemia.
-A normal-range MCV score is 80 to 95.
+A normal-range MCV score is 80 to 96.

 - Platelets.
 These play a role in clotting.
 This test measures the number of platelets in your blood.
-The normal range is 140,000 to 450,000 cells/mcL
+The normal range is 150,000 to 450,000 platelets/mcL

 What Do My Results Mean?